My name is Hiroki and I am a new staff member at OLENO.

 If you are a road runner, you can run up to about 10km without a drink.
 Even if you are running 20km or more, you can bring some coins to buy drinks at vending machines along the way, but you can't do that with trail running, so be sure to bring a drink even if you are running a short distance.

-I always carry 1L of water with me, but if I'm traveling less than 20km, 500ml might be enough, but it's better to be on the safe side.
+I always bring 1L of water with me, but 500ml may be enough if I'm traveling within 20km.
+But it's better to be on the safe side.
 It only costs about 150 yen .

 Shoes

 I strongly recommend shoes for trail running.
-You can run in running shoes, but you will slip quite a bit on the way down .
-Moreover, the ground is often wet with humidity on the mountain, so there is a risk of falling, and because it is a slope, if you do fall, it can be a huge problem.
+You can run in running shoes, but they tend to slip quite a bit on the way downhill .
+Moreover, the ground is often wet with humidity on the mountain, so there is a high risk of falling, and the slope makes it even more difficult to fall.
 (My phone screen broke.)

 socks